Raulisr00t/WindowsDefenderExclusions/README.md

-# Microsoft Defender Exclusions Viewer
+# Windows Defender Exclusions Viewer

 This project is a C program that allows you to view the path exclusions set in **Windows Defender** using the Windows Registry API.
 It checks the system for any excluded files or directories from being scanned by Microsoft Defender.